 And it would be nice if the program runs in Linux, Windows and OS X.

 I decided to try to write a Fortran indenter, using the requirements above.
 It took me more time than I thought, but in the end I am very happy with the result, especially because the easy interoperability with gvim.
-I did my best to fulfil all requirements above, except for the option 'convert from free format to fixed format'.
+I did my best to fulfil all requirements above.
 The program is developed using Linux (Ubuntu), g++, flex and bison.

 Using findent in vim, gedit and emacs

 Findent optionally outputs configuration files for usage with vim or gedit and emacs, see

 Using findent in eclipse